weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 git clone http://github.com/fintanr/weave-gs
 ```

 You will use vagrant to setup and configure two Ubuntu hosts and install Docker.
-These hosts will be assigned ip addresses on a [private network](http://en.wikipedia.org/wiki/Private%5Fnetwork), and named `weave-gs-01` and `weave-gs-02`.
+These hosts will be assigned IP addresses on a [private network](http://en.wikipedia.org/wiki/Private%5Fnetwork), and named `weave-gs-01` and `weave-gs-02`.

 ```
 cd weave-gs/ubuntu-simple